May 24, 2022MAINTENANCE

 Step 5: Find and Eliminate Wastefulness

-Waste occurs in many forms, some of which isn’t always obvious.
+Waste occurs in many forms, some of which aren’t always obvious.
 For example, poor ventilation and ineffective heating/cooling aren’t usually visible to the naked eye.

 Additionally, waste occurs in the form of unnecessary labor costs and worker mismanagement, which can significantly impact production efficiency.
 And don’t neglect the cost of wasted human physical energy.
 Does your team follow SOPs that can be measured and improved?